A Short Cobra History

 By 2004, I had stepped up to a 13.2:1 compression 347, had the heads ported by Anderson to a stage 5, and with the N-113HL cam, made 495 rwhp at 7,100 rpm.
 At 2,890 lbs I broke into the 9's with a best time of 9.99 @ 135.3 with a 1.35 60-ft:

-Although my Cobra has seen many changes since that first 14-second pass, I have always kept a few things constant – stick shift, naturally aspirated, 26” tire, and hydraulic cam.
 Following the 347, I have been running a 359 cid motor the last couple of seasons, posting a best of 9.59 @ 142.3 at 2950 lb race weight shifting the Anderson Hi-Rev hydraulic cam at 8,800 rpm.
 And everybody knows you can’t shift a hydraulic cam above 6,200 rpm!!

 Since that 9.59 pass, I made a switch to a Strange 9" Ford rearend with 4.88 gears and 33-spline axles.
 I was frequently chipping the ring and pinion gears on the 8.8" rear, so it was finally time for the 9".
 Have had no issues since then, but I lost about a tenth in E.T. from the switch.
 Right at the end of last season I made an 1/8th mile pass at Benton, IL that was quicker than the 9.59 passes 1/8th mile.
 That came from a lot of rear suspension work, getting the instant center where it needed to be.